 Efficiency ranges started increasing to 98% and fractionally more than 98% for some modulating gas furnaces.
-Always check the AHRI website for certified efficiency of any HVAC product you purchase.
+Always check the AHRI website for the certified efficiency of any HVAC product you purchase.
 What makes this furnace different than the other types of gas furnaces you can purchase?

-In the secondary heat exchanger any residual heat is absorbed into the exchanger and the air passing around the exchanger.
+In the secondary heat exchanger, any residual heat is absorbed into the exchanger, and the air passing around the exchanger.
 This maximizes the amount of heat used by the furnace.
 It also makes it far more efficient than a non-condensing gas furnace.
 That moisture is then drained down the same drain the air conditioner uses.
 The moisture produced by the evaporator coil.

 Modulating Gas Furnaces

 A modulating furnace will operate incrementally in a range from 40% all the way up to 100%.
-The increments for some manufacturers is 1% which offers a good demand based furnace.
+The increments for some manufacturers is 1% which offers a good demand-based furnace.
 This range depends on demand.
 Therefore, for the modulating furnace to operate properly the controls need to be set up properly.
 In many cases, the controls including the thermostat are proprietary.

 Some manufacturers will program their modulating furnace to operate on a conventional single-stage or two-stage thermostat.
 In that case, rather than getting the furnace to modulate incrementally, the furnace will stage.
 It will stage to certain percentages based on the type of thermostat used.

-The two-stage gas furnace is more efficient than the single stage gas furnace which only operates at 100%.
-The cost also varies from furnace to furnace with the modulating gas furnace costing more than the other two.
+The two-stage gas furnace is more efficient than the single-stage gas furnace which only operates at 100%.
+The cost also varies from the furnace to furnace with the modulating gas furnace costing more than the other two.
 In many cases a lot more so it is important to compare the cost.

 However, if you sell the home a new efficient HVAC system will add value to the home.
 It will definitely be a plus for the buyer and possibly help you sell faster for a better price.

-Modulating Furnaces - Gas Furnace Purchase Options
+Modulating Gas Furnaces - Furnace Purchase Options